 An FBI agent barges into Sheriff Cable's shabby little office in Deer Meadow.
 Brusquely introducing himself as Chet Desmond, he demands to see the body of a girl who was recently murdered.
-Initially taken aback by the rude entrance, and then serenely malicious in a (mostly) passive-aggressive fashion, Cable mocks Desmond and resists his entreaties until Desmond pulls rank.
-Finally the sheriff hands him the dead girl Teresa Banks' files and directs the federal agent to the morgue (on his way out, Desmond notices a framed newspaper photo of Cable bending a steel rebar).
-Cable has already sent an upset Deputy Cliff out of the room, but once Desmond exits, Cliff returns and he and Cable exchange knowing glances.
+Initially taken aback by the rude entrance, and then serenely malicious in a (mostly) passive-aggressive fashion, Cable mocks Chet and resists his entreaties until Chet pulls rank.
+Finally the sheriff hands him the dead girl Teresa Banks' files and directs the federal agent to the morgue (on his way out, Chet notices a framed newspaper photo of Cable bending a steel rebar).
+Cable has already sent an upset Deputy Cliff out of the room, but once Chet exits, Cliff returns and he and Cable exchange knowing glances.

 Saturday, February 13, 1988

 A van arrives to take Teresa's body to the FBI's Seattle headquarters.
 Cable refuses to release the body and when Chet asks if they found a ring on the corpse, the sheriff practically snickers, "We got a phone here...it's got a little ring."
 Clearly this isn't going to be easy.
 Cable and Chet retreat to the backyard, where the sheriff has apparently installed a ridiculous barricade of haystacks in front of the morgue entrance.
 After Cable demonstrates his steel-bending skills, an extended fistfight unfolds.
 Cable takes the first cheap shot while Chet is getting ready, but the FBI agent soon overcomes him with an endless albeit slow-paced barrage of punches to the face until Cable collapses.
 To rub it in, Chet bends a piece of steel himself and then leaves the humiliated, bloodied sheriff gasping in the dirt.